 The Careers Education Information Advice and Guidance Programme (CEIAG) at Bloxham School aims to give pupils the best possible opportunities to build, refine and articulate their skills in preparation for Higher Education and the working world beyond.

-For further information, please contact Head of Careers, Dr. Claire Evans.
+For further information, please contact Head of Careers, Nichole Guzenda.

 The Careers Department aims to provide a framework within which each pupil can develop the self-awareness and employability skills necessary to make the best-informed decisions at each stage of their academic journey and into their future.
-We deliver a comprehensive programme of careers-focused lessons, one-to-one guidance sessions, interactive events and careers fairs, guru lectures and workshops (with industry experts and business leaders), breakfast club meetings with local entrepreneurs, interview training, skills-based profiling, CV-writing together with UCAS support and GAP year planning.
+We deliver a comprehensive programme of careers-focused lessons, one-to-one guidance sessions, interactive events and careers fairs, guru lectures and workshops (with industry experts and business leaders), interview training, skills-based profiling, CV-writing together with UCAS support and GAP year planning.
 Work experience is strongly encouraged and pupils are given the support to find placements in relevant and skills-directed working environments.

-The department works closely with the Head of Sixth Form, UCAS-support staff, teaching staff, tutors, housemasters/mistresses and external careers advisers, to ensure that each pupil is given a complete, multi-tiered level of support.
-Throughout a pupil’s time at Bloxham School, staff work closely together to offer assistance in making essential decisions (with important issues such as GCSE, A-Level option choices and UCAS applications), including offering advice about alternative routes into work, via Further Education, apprenticeships or traineeship schemes.
+The department works closely with the Head of Sixth Form, our Director of Teaching and Learning, UCAS-support staff, teaching staff, tutors, housemasters/mistresses and external careers advisers, to ensure that each pupil is given a complete, multi-tiered level of support.
+Throughout a pupil’s time at Bloxham School, staff work closely together to offer assistance in making essential decisions (with important issues such as GCSE, A Level option choices and UCAS applications), including offering advice about alternative routes into work, including Further Education, apprenticeships, and traineeship schemes.

 Bloxham School aims to:

 - raise students’ aspirations and to broaden their horizons;

 - inspire and to empower students to make informed realistic decisions at key transition points in learning and work;